The Dirac equation as one fourth-order equation for one function -- a general, manifestly covariant form: Algebraic elimination of components from the Dirac equation in a general form

 Let us choose a component of the Dirac spinor $\psi$ in the form $\bar{\xi}\psi$, where $\xi$ is a constant spinor (so it does not depend on the spacetime coordinates $x=(x^0,x^1,x^2,x^3)$, and $\partial_\mu\xi\equiv 0$), and multiply both sides of equation (\ref{eq:li3}) by $\bar{\xi}$ from the left:

-To derive an equation for only one component $\bar{\xi}\psi$, we need to express $\bar{\xi}F\psi$ via $\bar{\xi}\psi$, but it is not clear if this can be done for an arbitrary spinor $\xi$.
-Therefore, we demand that $\xi$ is an eigenvector of $\gamma^5$ (in other words, $\xi$ is either right-handed or left-handed).
+To derive an equation for only one component $\bar{\xi}\psi$, we need to express $\bar{\xi}F\psi$ via $\bar{\xi}\psi$, but the author cannot do this for an arbitrary spinor $\xi$ (or prove that this cannot be done).
+Therefore, to simplify this task, we demand that $\xi$ is an eigenvector of $\gamma^5$ (in other words, $\xi$ is either right-handed or left-handed).
 This condition is Lorentz-invariant.
 Indeed, Dirac spinors $\chi$ transform under a Lorentz transformation as follows:

 where matrix $\Lambda$ is non-singular and commutes with $\gamma^5$ if the Lorentz transformation is proper and anticommutes otherwise ~\cite{Bogo}.
 Therefore, if $\xi$ is an eigenvector of $\gamma^5$, then $\xi'$ is also an eigenvector of $\gamma^5$, although not necessarily with the same eigenvalue.